Skip to main content

 Deploy the VPS

-Choose Ubuntu or another Linux distribution supported by PicoClaw.
+Choose Ubuntu, Debian, or another Linux distribution supported by the PicoClaw release and install path you select.
+The package commands below are Debian/Ubuntu examples.
 Select the location closest to the user, app, API provider, or team where practical, and start with enough CPU, RAM, and storage for persistent background work.

 Connect over SSH